burakisk/code-review-checklist/README.md

 - [ ] **Optimization**: Identify and optimize any bottlenecks in the code
 - [ ] **Resource Management**: Ensure efficient use of resources like memory, CPU, etc.

+## Security
+- [ ] **Input Validation and Sanitization**: Ensure all user inputs and external data are properly validated and sanitized to prevent attacks (e.g., SQL injection, command injection)
+- [ ] **Sensitive Data Handling**: Verify that sensitive information (e.g., passwords, API keys, personal data) is securely stored and transmitted by using encryption
+- [ ] ***CORS and Headers**: Ensure proper CORS settings and secure HTTP headers (e.g., Content Security Policy, X-Frame-Options)

 ## Testing
 - [ ] **Unit Tests**: Verify that adequate unit tests are written
 - [ ] **Integration Tests**: Ensure integration tests are in place where necessary